CV19Assist/app/README.md

 - `FIREBASE_APP_NAME` - name of Firebase app (used to load SDK config)
 - `TEST_UID` - UID of the user used for testing

+### Functions Unit Tests

+Mocha/Chai are used to run Functions unit tests.
+Unit tests are run against Firebase emulators.
+The following scripts can be used to run functions tests:

+- Start emulators and run functions unit tests: `yarn functions:test`
+- Start emulators and run functions unit tests, generating coverage: `yarn functions:test:cov`

 ## Deployment

 Build code before deployment by running `yarn build`.
 There are multiple options below for types of deployment, if you are unsure, checkout the Firebase section.